 “Non-Curtailable Import Capacity” means, in respect of a Connection Point (or the Connection Points collectively), the minimum amount of import capacity (expressed in kW or kVA) which the Customer is permitted to use that is not subject to Curtailment.

-“Monitoring Equipment” means any monitoring and metering equipment that may be used by the Company for the purposes of managing Curtailment, measuring or checking consumption otherwise than for settlement;
+“Monitoring Equipment” means any monitoring and metering equipment that may be used by the Company for the purposes of managing Curtailment and for measuring or checking consumption otherwise than for settlement;

 “Quarter” means, the period of three months commencing on 1 January, 1 April, 1 July and 1 October respectively in each year.